The following questions

 there per class?

-A: On average there are 2 instructors per class.
+A: On average there are 5 or more instructors per

 A: All members start in our schools as White belts.